raffaellod/complemake/README.md

 To clean up the output files, run:

 ```
-complemake.py clean
+complemake clean
 ```

-Run `complemake.py --help` to see a guide to all command-line arguments.
+Run `complemake --help` to see a guide to all command-line arguments.

 ## 4. Versioning and branching

-Complemake uses semantical versioning, with releases named _vX.Y.Z_ where _X_ is the major version, _Y_ is the minor version, and _Z_ is the revision.
+Complemake uses semantical versioning, with releases named v_X.Y.Z_ where _X_ is the major version, _Y_ is the minor version, and _Z_ is the revision.

 While the major number is 0, changes to the minor indicate breaking changes, while the revision is incremented